Prince Notonegoro: Marriage

 Consistent with Muslim tradition, the wedding solemnisation ritual Ijab qabul was conducted by the Sultan himself without the presence of the bride.
 The wedding vow was conducted in archaic javanese language which translates as:

 "I, Prince Notonegoro, today carry out Your Majesty's command to marry your daughter Gusti Kanjeng Ratu Hayu with the Holy Quran and a set of prayer outfits as a dowry."
 Despite his extensive living experience abroad, the prince managed to recite the archaic javanese vow in flawless accent.

 At the culmination of the wedding Princess Hayu and Prince Notonegoro was paraded in the city.
 Thousands of people turned out to witness this parade.

 On August 18, 2019 Princess Hayu gave birth to their first child, a baby boy named Raden Mas Manteyyo Kuncoro Suryonegoro.

-Professional Experience
+Career

 Notonegoro started his career as a Project Manager for International Marketing in a private company named PURA Group Kudus, before eventually continue his career with the United Nations Development Programme Indonesia.
 He started working with the UNDP Indonesia in 2006.
 Initially, he was assigned on disaster recovery programme supporting the tsunami relief efforts in Aceh, during which time he contributed to the establishment of Indonesian Global Compact network.
 The network, which consist of private companies and civil society has then been active in disaster recovery efforts, including at the time when Yogyakarta was hit by a major earthquake in May 2006.